Sending a body from Ireland for burial or cremation abroad

 - Passport or identity card of the deceased person

 - Notarisation or apostilling of documents if applicable (where a specially licensed lawyer verifies legal documents to ensure they are internationally valid)

 You should find out from the embassy what formalities and documents are required.
 The funeral director can help with this.
 They can also obtain the removal order from the coroner and the death certificate (if available) from the Registrar.

 You need to arrange for the body to be taken from Ireland to the home country of the person who died.
 Your funeral director can do this for you.
 The body can be flown home or it can travel by ferry and overland.

 You or the funeral director should notify the embassy of the travel arrangements so that the authorities in the home country can be informed.

 You or the funeral director also need to contact a funeral director in the deceased’s country, who can liaise with the relevant authorities there and arrange for burial or cremation of the body when it arrives.

-Repatriation can be expensive, depending on the distance to be travelled and how the body is transported.
+Repatriation is expensive, depending on the distance to be travelled and how the body is transported.
 Check whether the person had travel insurance or private medical cover which would help to cover the costs.
 If they are covered, contact the insurance company as soon as possible.